T-Miller0/CV/README.md

 #### Time Management

 My time management improved while I was at University.
 However it improved greatly in my last year of university because of all of the commitments I had, I worked, played sport and I was renovating a property.
 All of these commitments required a significant amount of desired time and could not be postponed.

+### Attention to Detail

+Attention to detail was extremely important when I was renovating a property since there was time and money at stake.
+Throughout my time at Makers Academy the importance of the attention to detail quickly grew evermore apparent.
+Which quickly became a focus of mine, as it saves a lot of time spotting a mistake in some code or preventing that mistake in the first place.

 ## Education